userSeprid/BookCatalog/README.md

 # BookCatalog
 my simpe RESTfull web service
-It's only about REST so no test provided.
+It's only about REST so no any tests provided.